Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 • Elder care workers

-🔹 Gig & Platform Workers
+🔹 Gig and Platform Workers

 • Food delivery partners

-• Cab & auto drivers
+• Cab drivers (app-based)

-• Courier riders
+• Courier delivery workers

-🔹 Street & Self-Employed Workers
+🔹 Street Vendors and Self-Employed Workers

 • Street vendors